 Multi-Level Marketing (MLM) is a company structure that focuses on selling its products to customers outside of the business, but they specifically emphasize adding new members to increase commission percentages.
 MLMs are similar to “Pyramid Schemes” as they create a chain of members that sell products and recruit together.
 These scams typically mention to join their sales team to “make enough money to quit your day job.”
-According to the Federal Trade Commission, “In the end, most people run out of money, have to quit, and lose everything they invest .”
+According to the Federal Trade Commission, “In the end, most people run out of money, have to quit, and lose everything they invest1.”
 Although they may look successful, avoid these scams to save your money.

 2. Senior Photo Sharing Scams